Medical Services | Health Information | Appointments | Education and Research | Jobs | About

 Bedroom

 1. Bed and bedding.
 Encase pillows, mattresses and box springs in dust-mite-proof covers.
-Wash sheets, pillowcases and blankets at least once a week in water heated to at least 130 degrees Fahrenheit.
+Wash sheets, pillowcases and blankets at least once a week in water heated to at least 130 F (54 C).
 Remove, wash or cover comforters.
+Replace wool or feather bedding with synthetic materials.

 2. Flooring.
-Remove carpeting and use hardwood or linoleum flooring or washable area rugs.
-If that isn't an option, use low-pile instead of high-pile carpeting and vacuum weekly with a vacuum cleaner that has a high-efficiency particulate air (HEPA) filter.
+Remove carpeting and use hardwood or linoleum flooring and washable area rugs.
+If that isn't an option, use low-pile instead of high-pile carpeting and vacuum weekly with a vacuum cleaner that has a small-particle or high-efficiency particulate air (HEPA) filter.
+Shampoo the carpet often.

 3. Curtains and blinds.
 Use washable curtains made of plain cotton or synthetic fabric.
 Replace horizontal blinds with washable roller-type shades.

-4. Furnishings.
-Choose simply designed, easy-to-clean chairs, dressers and nightstands made of leather, wood, metal or plastic.
-Avoid upholstered furniture.
+5. Furnishings.
+Choose easy-to-clean chairs, dressers and nightstands made of leather, wood, metal or plastic.
+When possible, do not use upholstered furniture.

-5. Clutter.
-Remove anything that collects dust, such as knickknacks, tabletop ornaments, books and magazines.
+6. Clutter.
+Remove items that collect dust, such as knickknacks, tabletop ornaments, books and magazines.
 Store children's toys, games and stuffed animals in plastic bins.

-6. Pets.
-If you can't find a new home for your dog or cat, at least keep it out of the bedroom.
-Bathing pets at least twice a week may reduce the amount of allergen they shed.
+7. Pets.
+If you can't find a new home for your dog, cat or other furry pet, at least keep animals out of the bedroom.
+Bathing pets at least once a week may reduce the amount of allergen in the dander they shed.
+Avoid letting the animal lick you.

-7. Air filtration.
+8. Air filtration.
 Choose an air filter that has a small-particle or HEPA filter.
+Try adjusting your air filter so that it directs clean air toward your head when you sleep.

 Living room

 1. Flooring.
-Remove carpeting and use hardwood or linoleum flooring or washable area rugs.
+Remove carpeting and use hardwood or linoleum flooring and washable area rugs.
 If that isn't an option, use low-pile instead of high-pile carpeting and vacuum weekly with a vacuum cleaner that has a small-particle or high-efficiency particulate air (HEPA) filter.
-Wash area rugs and floor mats weekly.
+Wash area rugs and floor mats weekly, and shampoo wall-to-wall carpets periodically.

 2. Furniture.
 Consider replacing upholstered sofas and chairs with furniture made of leather, wood, metal or plastic.